The-Singularity-Research/error-correction/README.md

 ![Shor Code](Shor_code_v2.png)

 This quantum circuit diagram was rendered in [quantikz](https://ctan.org/pkg/quantikz?lang=en), a TikZ library.
-If you are a Donal Knuth fan and love LaTeX as much as we do, check it out!
+If you are a Donald Knuth fan and love LaTeX as much as we do, check it out!

 ## The Notebook